ChrisThompsonTLDR/impersonate/readme.md

 The authorized users that can impersonate and which users they can impersonate is controlled via the trait.
 This can be overloaded on your user model

+In this example, the user model has an `is_admin` attribute that is being checked.

 ```
 public function canImpersonate($id)
 {